-Watch enough TV and you could be under the impression that if you are not Mirandized, you simply walk away from the crime.
+Watch enough TV and you could be under the impression that if you are not Mirandized during a DUI arrest, you simply walk away from the crime.
 While there are always exceptions to every rule, generally speaking, this is not the case.
-However, when your rights are not read to you, some of the evidence collected can be thrown out, hurting the prosecution’s case.
+However, when your rights are not read to you during a DUI, some of the evidence collected can be thrown out, hurting the prosecution’s case.

-- If you give up this right, anything you say or do can and will be used against you in a court of law.
+- Right to Remain Silent: Anything you say can and will be used against you in court.

-- You may answer questions without your attorney present, but also have the right to stop answering questions at any time until you speak with your attorney.
+- Answering Questions: You can choose to answer without an attorney present, but you can also stop answering at any point and request your attorney.

-When Do the Miranda Rights Have to be Read?
+When Do the Miranda Rights Have to be Read for a DUI?

 This is another misconception due to how these rights are handled on many TV shows.
 The officers do not necessarily have to read the Miranda Warning at the scene.
 The only requirement is that when you are held for interrogation, these rights must be read prior to any questioning.